Track mileage automatically

 - Total kilometres driven

 Without consistent records, reimbursements can be difficult to justify during an ATO review and may be reclassified as taxable income.
-Grey fleet software that produces standardised, contemporaneous logs removes that risk.
+Grey fleet mileage software that produces standardised, contemporaneous logs removes that risk.

 Automated tracking accuracy

 Accuracy matters as much as compliance.
-Most mileage errors aren’t deliberate.
+Most errors aren’t deliberate.
 Self-reported distances are easy to overstate, even unintentionally — a rounded number here, a forgotten private detour there.

 Automatic tracking via the phone's GPS or an iBeacon Bluetooth device captures the actual journey, while manually added trips are flagged clearly and shown on a map.